Chart Color Schemes

 Bilgola Plateau has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that could affect this region.
-Notable projects include Newport Village Commercial Centre Masterplan, Newport Luxury Apartments at 54-58 Beaconsfield Street, construction at 100 Hilltop Road House, and Avalon Beach Bike Facility.
-The following list highlights those most relevant.
+AreaSearch has identified three projects likely affecting this region: Newport Village Commercial Centre Masterplan, Newport Luxury Apartments at 54-58 Beaconsfield Street, construction at 100 Hilltop Road House, and Avalon Beach Bike Facility.
+These are the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.